pibulus/pibulus/README.md

 ## ⭐ Philosophy

-**people not robots** - **democatrize the tools**
+Give me SLACK or kill me - **democatrize the tools**

-Give me SLACK or kill me - I build software that:
+- I build stuf that:
 - Has chance for chaos and personality
 - Reduces friction to empower people
 - Makes intimidating stuff approachable
-- Gives the tools to the people
-- Works the way we think, not the way computers think
 - Can't and won't scale
-- Does not have integrations

 ## 🛠 Things I Make